catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     Mixer pcm      is currently set to 100:100
     Mixer ogain    is currently set to 100:100
     ```
-    This verifies the audio volume and other parameters can be set.
+    This shows the audio volume and other parameters which can be set.

-12) Provision a user and install xfce4 window manager.
+13) Provision a user and install xfce4 window manager.
 At the command prompt type:
     ```
     adduser
 	Username: elephant